venatrix/ab-demo/readme.md

-Thsi is a Openshift AB DEPLOYMENT demonstration
+This is a Openshift AB DEPLOYMENT demonstration with a simple PHP Application